-With distribution values, the direction in which the value moves is determined by the value command.
+With distribution valves, the direction in which the valve moves is determined by the valve command.
 It will not necessarily follow the shortest path.

 - The [I] command moves the valve in a clockwise direction. - The [O] command moves the valve in a counterclockwise direction.